JohnKos/JohnKos.github.io/_pages/about.md

 the stage at which an IBL platform may offer proactive feedback to the learners.

-Impact of an Interactive Learning Environment on Understaind Modeling in Science
+Impact of an Interactive Learning Environment on Understanding Modeling in Science
 -------
 Submitted to Intelligent User Interfaces 2025
 Abstract: Hidden until review is complete